-The Court of Cassation ordered Sheikh Ali Salman's retrial on 17 October, rejecting the Appeal Court's verdict issued against him on 30 May which had extended his prison sentence from four to nine years.
-The Court of Cassation based its decision on the fact that the recorded excerpts of Sheikh Ali Salman's speeches were insufficient evidence against him and that the recordings should have been presented in full to the court.
-At all stages throughout the trial, Sheikh Ali Salman's lawyers complained to the court that the excerpts of his speeches presented in court were taken out of context, and asked for the complete versions to be played to the court, including the sections relating to the peaceful nature of his party's demands.
-Sheikh Ali Salman has yet to decide whether he will appeal again his conviction before the Court of Cassation.
+On 17 October, the Court of Cassation ordered the retrial of Shaikh Ali Salman, rejecting the Appeal Court's verdict issued against him on 30 May 2016 which had extended his prison sentence from four to nine years.
+The Cassation Court based its decision on the fact that the recorded excerpts of Sheikh Ali Salman's speeches were insufficient evidence against him and that the recordings should have been presented in full to the court.
 Sheikh Ali Salman was originally sentenced on 16 June 2015 by the High Criminal Court after an unfair trial to four years in prison on charges which included "publicly insulting the Interior Ministry" and "publicly inciting others to disobey the law".
 The court had acquitted him of "incitement to the promotion of the change of the political system by force, threats and other illegal means" which the Prosecution appealed.
-The charges related to speeches he made in 2012 and 2014, including at his party's General Assembly in which he reaffirmed the party's determination to pursue power in Bahrain through peaceful means, to achieve the reform demands of the 2011 uprising, and to hold those responsible for human rights violations to account.
+The charges relate to speeches he made in 2012 and 2014, including at his party's General Assembly in which he reaffirmed the party's determination to pursue power in Bahrain through peaceful means, to achieve the reform demands of the 2011 uprising, and to hold those responsible for human rights violations to account.
 He also stressed the need for equality for all Bahrainis.
+His appeal was marred by irregularities.